kevin-labtani/react-native-workshop/README.md

 ### Text Input

-the [`<TextInput>`](https://facebook.github.io/react-native/docs/textinput) component allows us to input text into the app via a keyboard.
+The [`<TextInput>`](https://facebook.github.io/react-native/docs/textinput) component allows us to input text into the app via a keyboard.

 ```js
 ...